SCUOLA IN OSPEDALE – OPEN EDUCATION IN HOSPITAL SCHOOLS

 Did the initiative have political support?

-The initiative is part of the reference legislation "National School and Hospital Education and Home Service" and the regional law. (http://www.istruzione.it/web/istruzione/normativa-della-scuola-in-ospedale)
+The initiative refers to the legislation "National School and Hospital Education and Home Service" and the regional law (http://www.istruzione.it/web/istruzione/normativa-della-scuola-in-ospedale).

 How did it fit with local, regional or national policies?

-The project SCUOLA IN OSPEDALE responds to the need to share the educational path with other families, schools and hospital schools.
+The project responds to the need to share the educational path between family, school of belonging and hospital school.

-The electronic class register is used in many hospital sections today.
-What started as an experimentation, spread to Piedmont (where today it is used by all the hospital sections) to other sections in Italy.
-At the institutional level, the intention is to use to a single electronic class register.
+The electronic register is used today in many hospital sections.
+Started as an experimentation, it spread to Piedmont (where today it is used by all the hospital sections) to other sections in Italy.
+At the institutional level, the intention is to use to a single electronic register.

 One of the key factors for the success of this initiative is the national regulatory framework for open source software within the Public Administration.
-The Code for Digital Administration (Cad) states that the public administrations release all the codes they own under a free license, allowing other administrations to customize and use it for free.
-Guidelines were also published to define the processes to be followed in detail. https://lg-acquisizione-e-riuso-software-per-la-pa.readthedocs.io/it/latest/
+The Code for Digital Administration (Cad) states that the public administrations release all the code they own under a free license, putting it free to other administrations who want to customize and use it.
+Guidelines were also published to define the processes to be followed in detail (https://lg-acquisizione-e-riuso-software-per-la-pa.readthedocs.io/it/latest/ ).

 Who are the stakeholders supporting the initiative?